Top 9 Prince Edward Island Beaches

 Situated on the north shore it is about 10 km from the community of Brackley.
 The area was named after the clerk of the PEI Council who drowned in the bay in 1776.

-The beach became particularly popular in the late 19th century and it was… read more »
+The beach became particularly popular in the late 19th century and it was incorporated into the PEI National… read more »

 Greenwich Beach (pronounced the British way as Gren-itch) is at the heart of Prince Edwards Island National Park, yet surprisingly it's the least frequented.